mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Part-1.md

   * Humans are imperfect at viewing Reality
   * Humans have free-will
   * Humans interact with Reality based on their Subjections
+  * Humans have to take 1 action per moment in Time
 * Reality
   * Reality does not have free-will
   * Reality changes over Time